gethiox/HIDI/README.md

 - [x] ~~Optimize output writing to buffers~~ (Nice to have)
 - [x] ~~General code cleanup~~ (Nice to have)

+# Significant improvements since beta release

+- YAML configurations for devices. automatic reload
+- Monitoring of input handlers is now a magnitude more efficient
+- Graceful app termination
+- greatly improved speed of application start and termination
+- Fixed input device grabbing for exclusive usage
+- CC learn action - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks
+- Precompiled builds for various platforms
+- Embedded config directory, if config directory doesn't exist, application will create default one
+- Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
+- Support for optional HD44780 screens (16x2, 20x4) for displaying statistics
+- Relatively good default configurations for keyboards and gamepads

 # HIDI

 Flexible HID to MIDI translation layer